MeaCulpitt/OmniRoute/docs/business_logic.md

 ---

 ## 6. Summary: Proof of Effort & Intelligence
-OmniRoute is a genuine **Proof of Intelligence**, requiring the synthesis of the entire Bittensor metagraph to solve real-world physical problems.
-It is a **Proof of Effort** because miners must maintain 200ms latency and multi-subnet connectivity to survive, creating an anti-fragile, high-performance global utility.
+OmniRoute is a genuine **Proof of Intelligence**, requiring the active synthesis of the Bittensor metagraph to solve real-world physical problems.
+It is a **Proof of Effort** because miners must maintain 200ms latency and constant data-source optimization to survive, creating an anti-fragile, high-performance global utility.